-- few SOPs (admittedly, they could help)
+- fewer systems or processes (admittedly, they could help)

-The creative, innovative and non-conformist spirit that serves many entrepreneurs is the same free spirit that headed off to kindergarten and for more than a decade was crushed by the relentless routine, grinding boredom and graded performances.
+The creative, innovative and non-conformist spirit that serves many entrepreneurs is the same free spirit that headed off to school and for more than a decade was crushed by the relentless routine, grinding boredom and graded performances.

 Organise, Automate and Communicate

 - Marshall your energy and resources – these are not tasks to be started at 2 pm.

 If your high energy time is 8 am – schedule it then.

 - Simplify – you can streamline and automate your processes.